llafuente/language/types/struct.md

   var number y = 0;

   fn add _x, _y {
-    // notice that v2.x point to x member and not the global variable. v2.x += _x;
+    // notice that v2.x point to x member and not a global variable. v2.x += _x;
     // but v2 can be avoided if no name collision y += _y;